shawnyy18/shawnyy18/README.md

 - 👀 I’m interested in Cyber Security
 - 🌱 I’m currently learning, IT stuff?? and being a freelancer while studying
 - 💞️ I’m looking to collaborate on, don't know yet
-- 📫 How to reach me ig @shwngrn or shawnashlee.1@gmail.com
+- 📫 How to reach me?
+LinkedIn Name: Shawn Ashlee Guarin or shawnashlee.1@gmail.com

 <!---
 shawnyy18/shawnyy18 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.